NANP: Name A Thousand Children

 The Founding Fields will be hosting its own giveaway of the book as well, and that will go live later today.
 I’ll add in the link here once that is live.
 So you have a double chance to win a copy of the book!

-Posted on July 29, 2013, in Debut Authors Guest Series, Guest Posts and tagged 2013 Debut, Angry Robot Books, Debut Authors Guest, Guest Posts, Jay Posey, Names, Names A New Perspective, Post-Apocalyptic, The meaning of Names, Three.
+Posted on July 29, 2013, in Debut Authors Guest Series, Guest Posts and tagged 2013 Debuts, Angry Robot Books, Debut Authors Guest, Guest Posts, Jay Posey, Names, Names A New Perspective, Post-Apocalyptic, The meaning of Names, Three.
 Bookmark the permalink.
 5 Comments.